CARL ZEISS JENA REFRACTORS

 meade16azpier_1.jpg

 Welcome to my astronomy mall which is my personal web page.
 Hope the information contained within this website will be helpful to you in your search for a telescope, observatory, or friends for star parties.
-The purpose of this mall is to link you up with a good selection of individuals and firms who specialize in the manufacturing and sales of telescopes, binoculars and their related accessopries.
-I'm most proud of the staff of this grass roots operation because if it was not for the marketing along with our visitors we would not be reaching 10,000 hits.
-Thank you all once again.
-You made it happen!
-Loron
+The purpose of this mall is to link you up with a good selection of individuals and firms who specialize in the manufacturing and sales of telescopes, binoculars and their related accessories.

 mars.jpg